Flutterwave/Vue-v3/README.md

 }).$mount('#app')

 ```

-Use as component.
-Method 1
+- Use as a component.
+- Calling the Flutterwave method.
+- Closing the Payment modal.

+### Use as component
+**Method 1**

 ```html
 <!--